Richard Haskayne

 Richard Francis Haskayne (born 18 December 1934) is a Canadian retired accountant and oilman whose career spanned from 1956 to 2005.
-Haskayne served as senior official of several major Canadian petroleum companies including Hudson's Bay Oil and Gas Company, Home Oil Company, Interprovincial Pipeline Company, Nova Corporation, and TransCanada Pipelines.
+Haskayne served as senior officer and director of several major Canadian petroleum companies including Hudson's Bay Oil and Gas Company, Home Oil Company, Interprovincial Pipeline Company, Nova Corporation, and TransCanada Pipelines.
+Additionally, Haskayne served as chairman of the board of MacMillan Bloedel and TransAlta.

 He is also known for his association with the University of Calgary, whose management faculty was renamed the Haskayne School of Business in 2002.

 Biography

 Early life

 Richard Haskayne was born on 18 December 1934 in Calgary to Robert Stanley Haskayne (1893–1964) and Bertha Hasketh (1891–1961).
 Robert and Bertha were both born in England, came to Canada in 1913, and married that same year.
 They had one other son, Stanley (1928–2005).
 The Haskaynes owned butcher shops in Carseland and Gleichen, and raised their sons in the latter town.
 Richard entered the University of Alberta in 1952, and in 1956 graduated Bachelor of Commerce.
 During his time at university Haskayne became a member of Kappa Sigma.